YunoHost-Apps/warpgate_ynh/doc/POST_INSTALL.md

-The default username is `admin` and the password is the one you've set during setup.
+The default username is `admin` and the password is the one you set during setup.